Milk Street Kitchin-to™ Knife

 Milk Street Közmatik

-This Turkish tool is the secret to perfect char-roasted vegetables, especially if you don’t have a grill or fire pit.
-The disk fits perfectly over the grate of a gas grill or the burner of a gas stove, so no more painstakingly monitoring vegetables under the broiler or accidentally setting them on fire.
-The design lets heat circulate evenly around the vegetables, so you are truly roasting, rather than searing (as you would on a skillet).
-The holes in the közmatik are spaced close enough to hold even small veggies, so there’s no struggle to keep a bulbous eggplant steady or keep slender spring onions from falling into the fire or rolling off.
-It’s also less messy than trying to char directly on the burner: The közmatik catches nearly all of the bits of charred vegetable skin and juices that would otherwise leak onto the surface of the stove; and, once cooled, it can be thrown in the dishwasher for easy cleanup.
-Virtually impossible to track down in the U.S., this tool is essential for achieving luscious roasted eggplant and smoky-sweet roasted peppers.
+When a recipe calls for charring vegetables, what do you do?
+Well, you can fire up the grill but that is a lot of work for just one eggplant or two bell peppers.
+In Turkey, however, they have a better solution called the Közmatik, a metal disk that fits perfectly over the burner of a gas stove.
+Evenly spaced holes allow heat to circulate around the vegetables, so you are truly roasting, rather than searing as you would on a skillet.
+The holes are close enough to hold even small veggies, like slender spring onions, and the disk is large enough to keep several bulbous eggplants from rolling off.
+It’s also less messy than charring directly on the burner: The Közmatik catches nearly all of the bits of charred vegetable skin and juices that would leak onto the surface of the stove.
+And, once cooled, it can be thrown in the dishwasher for easy cleanup.

 Aux Co.
 Ltd. Japan Sukueru Knife